 That warning still holds true, but keep in mind that it is a warning against rushing out and buying lots of stuff.
 Today, the better, and far more likely, first lens choice is going to be a zoom.
 There are excellent, inexpensive options available today that have supplanted the old-school inexpensive 50mm prime as the logical first lens.
 Every manufacturer has at least one fine and inexpensive “kit” zoom lens.
 The more accurate modern update of the old “buy a 50mm prime, learn to shoot before you buy more lenses” is actually:

 Get the kit zoom, and learn to shoot before you invest in other lenses.

-And among those “other lenses” you can wait to acquire are primes.
+Among those “other lenses” you can wait to acquire are primes.
 A person starting out with a cropped sensor DSLR almost certainly does not need to get an additional lens at first, any more than the beginning 35mm film SLR buyer needed to buy a set of three primes “back in the day.”
-It is true that the new photographer may eventually discover a photographic path on which owning a prime is useful, but before that happens he or she can shoot at this same focal length on the 18-55mm kit zoom and find out.
+It is true that the new photographer may eventually travel a photographic path on which owning a prime is useful, but before that happens he or she can shoot at this same focal length on the 18-55mm kit zoom and find out.